Stuck with U

 "Stuck with U" is a song by American singer Ariana Grande and Canadian singer Justin Bieber.
 It was released through Republic Records, Def Jam Recordings, and Silent Records Ventures as a single on May 8, 2020.
 Both artists wrote the song alongside producers Freddy Wexler and Gian Stone alongside Whitney Phillips, their manager, Scooter Braun, and Skyler Stonestreet.
-The song marks the second collaboration between Grande and Bieber, following their duet on the remix of the latter's chart-topping single, "What Do You Mean?"; the original song and remix both appear on his fourth studio album, Purpose (2015).
+Primarily a pop and R&B song, "Stuck with U" features elements of doo-wop.
+"Stuck with U" marks the second collaboration between Grande and Bieber, following their duet on the remix of the latter's chart-topping single, "What Do You Mean?"; the original song and remix both appear on his fourth studio album, Purpose (2015).

-Commercially, the song debuted atop the Billboard Hot 100, chart issue dated May 23, 2020, becoming Grande's third and Bieber's sixth U.S. number-one single.
+The song debuted atop the Billboard Hot 100, chart issue dated May 23, 2020, becoming Grande's third and Bieber's sixth U.S. number-one single.
 In addition, both artists debut at number one on the chart for a third time each.